 This adorable Knitted Christmas Tree Banner is quick and easy to knit.
-This banner looks beautiful draped across a mantel and brings the colors of Christmas into your home.
+The Christmas tree banner looks beautiful draped across a mantel and brings the colors of Christmas into your home.

-I love all the beautiful metallic colors and all the soft colors that are used in Christmas decor but I have to be honest, I really love the old traditional bright red, greens, and whites in my home.
+Vivid reds, greens, and whites will always be the color of Christmas deco in my home.
 I remember growing up and how much my mother loved Christmas.
 She would make decorating the tree and also our home, very special.
 After we decorated the tree, we would make homemade divinity.
 Our divinity always failed so we would laugh and eat the divinity with a spoon.
 We still ask her to make us a bowl of failed divinity every year.
 It was still delicious even if it didn’t look perfect.

 I remember how excited I would get when I pulled all of the ornaments out of the boxes.
 It brought back memories of all of our past Christmases.
 I have always wanted my children to have the same experience.
 I don’t know why but they do not act that excited about using the same ornaments every year.
 I guess things are different these days but I still want to use the same traditional colors that we had in our home every year.

 I do love that people are bringing back the vintage decor this Christmas.
 While shopping, I saw some little knitted Christmas tree ornaments and I was inspired to make something similar to use as a garland for the fireplace.

 I played around with some patterns until I had adapted a pattern to make the trees large enough for a banner.
 These trees are easy to knit and can be knitted very quickly.
 I tied the trees to a felted ball garland but you could use rope, twine, or ribbon if you desire.